khanlab/prepdwi/docs/usage.rst

 =========================   =====================         ============================================================================
 Flag                        Options                       Description
 =========================   =====================         ============================================================================
---participant_label         subject ID                    To run prepdwi for one subject.
 --matching_dwi              MATCHING_PATTERN
 --matching_T1w              MATCHING_STRING
---reg_init_participant      subject ID                    Use this flag to re-run participant level for the subjects with failed registrartoins observed in the group level.
+--reg_init_participant      PARTICIPANT_LABEL             Use this flag to re-run participant level for the subjects with failed registrartoins observed in the group level.
 Use a subject with good registration to initialize the registartion.
 The subject ID should match the ID as in the work folder.
---grad_coeff_file
--w
---no-regT1
---no-topup
--no-bedpost                                               Use this flag if you don't want to run FSL BEDPOST --no-dke
---n_cpus NCPUS.
-Number of cpus for bedpost.
-Default: 8
+--grad_coeff_file           GRAD_COEFF_FILE               Use the provided gradient coeffient file (Siemens format) for gradient non-linearity correction (disabled otherwise)
+--no-regT1                                                Disable rigid registration and resampling of processed DWI to the T1 space
+--no-topup                                                Disable Topup correction (use this if opposite phase encode runs do not exist)
+--no-bedpost                                              Disable BEDPOST pre-processing --no-dke                                                  Disable DKE Kurtosis map estimation
 =========================   =====================         ============================================================================